-There are oil seeps in the ocean where oil pours out through underwater vents with no help at all from people.
-Generally the oil is blocked from spreading by the use of "boomers".
-They don't always in rough seas since the oil on the surface of the water can wash over the boomers and escape into the water from which it is being blocked.
-It is picked up by skimmers or vacuums.
-Costa Concordia This huge cruise ship ran aground with the death of about 32 people.
+While most people think of the major oil spills like the Exxon Valdez or the BP Deep Water Horizon as the major polluters, oil, often in larger quantities enters the ocean in many ways.
+There are actually oil seeps in the ocean where oil pours out through underwater vents with no help at all from people.
+There is always some concern about ships rupturing and spilling oil, or oilrigs breaking down and pouring huge amount of oil into the sea.
+Not all ships that run aground spill oil.
+Oil can come from tankers transporting it or from the fuel used to power any ship with a motor.
+This is true for example of large cruise ships and was a major worry with the Costa Concordia Costa Concordia This huge cruise ship ran aground with the death of about 32 people.
 Given the number of people on board this was almost miraculous.
 The ship nearly sank because of the captain's improper behavior.
 As a result he was charged and convicted of 32 counts of manslaughter.
 He is serving 16 years in prison.
 There was great deal of concern about the rupturing of the fuel tanks in an effort to remove it.
-All went fine and there was no oil released into the water.
-HOW DOES THE OIL GET INTO AND OUT OF THE WATER?
+All went fine relative to a major ecological disaster with spilled oil and there was no oil released into the water.